 These beautiful, glowing pumpkins have a lot going on: drawing from observations and sequence, primary color mixing, adding highlights, cutting and pasting skills and composition.
-I have a very strong group of Kinders this year and they did exceptionally well following this multi-step project.
+I have a very strong group of Kinders this year and they did exceptionally well following this multi-step pumpkin art project.

 Here’s what we did….

 They repeated the steps until the pumpkin was filled with various shades of orange, red and yellow.
-They cleaned their brush and painted a leaf yellow, then applied the same technique by dipping paintbrush in the blue paint and mixing on top of the yellow leaf to create a green leaf.
+They cleaned their brush and painted a leaf yellow, then applied the same technique by dipping their paintbrush in the blue paint and mixing on top of the yellow leaf to create a green leaf.

 Using a white chalk pastel, they added small crescent shaped lines along one side of the pumpkin.
 Oh, how they loved this step!

 Using the same white chalk, place a black piece of paper on the tables.
 Show how to create stars and a glowing moon.

-Cut out leaves and glue beside and over the pumpkin.
+Cut out the leaves and glue beside and over the pumpkin.
 Use a green chalk pastel to create vines.

 There are always a few little ones who don’t quite follow these steps exactly…but who cares, right?
 There are many standards in this lesson that they can be rewarded for!